gethinwade/gethinwade/README.md

 ## Hi, I'm Gethin

-Quantitative professional with 8 years of experience in capital markets, currently pursuing a Master's Degree in Statistics (ML concentration) at Columbia University.
+Quantitative professional with 8 years of experience in capital markets, currently pursuing a Master's Degree in Statistics (ML Concentration) at Columbia University.

 ## What I work with